jccrosby/smart-ai-adoption/slides.md

 ## Five Questions to Ask

 <!--
-- I've been thinking about how we might to evaluate tools in a consistent way and have come up with five questions to ask.
+- Part of the Learn step is to research and evaluate AI tools.
+- The following are five questions to use when evaluating AI tools.
 -->

 ---